LiamLian0727/BayesianVLA/README.md

 ## 📢 News

+- [May 1, 2026] :zap:  `LangForce` has been accepted to ICML 2026.
-- [Feb 10, 2026] :zap: LangForce has been integrated into [starVLA](https://github.com/starVLA/starVLA).
+- [Feb 10, 2026] : `LangForce` has been integrated into [starVLA](https://github.com/starVLA/starVLA).
 You can now **directly train LangForce through starVLA** and perform end-to-end training and evaluation on benchmarks such as LIBERO, SimplerEnv, and RoboCasa.

 ## 📖 Abstract